 For when I was being bullied, I didn't realise that I was the type of person that could be bullied, or would be bullied.
 So when one oppressor left, it was only a matter of time before another oppressor arrived because I hadn't done anything to change myself and my own way of being.

 I realised I had to change my own behaviour, the way I conversed with people.
 I needed to find myself, get in touch with my own belief system, be sure of my own abilities, worthiness and purpose, to create a tougher core that was not to be pushed around any more so I was more able to stand my ground.
-This took many years of investigating and experimentation before the right path, teachings and tenets started to present themselves to me through my own personal development and eventually finding shamanism.
+This took many years of investigating and experimentation before the right path, teachings and tenets started to present themselves to me through my own personal development and eventually finding The Shamanic Path.

 If we resort to rebellion at any time and seek to become the oppressors ourselves, to retaliate through more violence, then we are no better than what we have experienced first hand ourselves.
 Sometimes, I grant, this is a necessary process if our oppressor won't listen to us or is not prepared to enter into a negotiation with us, but ultimately there are only losers in this scenario.

 If we are to follow Dr Eric Berne's Transactional Analysis, where we realise that the only options open to us, by way of communicating with one another, are through being a parent, adult or child, then when we become the oppressor or are the oppressed we are acting out the parent / child scenario.
 Here we can only bring heartache and pain to our world.
 Our challenge or invitation is to try and shift that emphasis into the realm of the adult.
-Here a more supportive space of enquiry exists in a place love, not one of fear.
+Here, a more supportive space of enquiry exists in a place of love, not one of fear.
 Here we can bring peace to ourselves, others, our community and our planet for the benefit of everyone in the future.

 If you care to comment on this blog with regards to any issues or feelings it brings up for you please feel free to do so below.